 Background radiation naturally exists everywhere in the environment.
 These levels of radiation are clearly safe.
 If they were not, life on Earth would not flourish.
 Yet, we know radiation has the potential to cause cancer.

 The degree of safety depends on the level of exposure.
 Ultra-high levels of radiation (levels far above background radiation or in amounts well in excess of those used in diagnostic imaging) may cause cancer to develop later in life.

 Only a small percentage of people who are heavily exposed to radiation develop radiation-induced cancer later in life.
 This includes people who are:

 - exposed to radiation from nuclear weapons.

 - involved in radiation accidents.

-- treated for an existing cancer.
+- treated for an existing cancer with radiation treatments.